 She lives by the mottos, ‘worker smarter, not harder,’ and ‘collect memories, not things.’
 In her spare time you will find her on the volleyball court, spending time with her family and traveling.

 Andrew Berryman, MBA graduated from Illinois State University in 2015 with a Sociology degree and a minor in Psychology.
 He went on to complete his Master's in Business Administration in 2020.
-He is currently a Sales Representative at Sierra Forest Products, where he is also a product manager, sits on the Architecture & Design team, as well as the Sustainability & Innovation Team.
+He is currently a Sales Representative at Sierra Forest Products, where he is also a product manager, sits on the Architecture and Design team, as well as the Sustainability and Innovation Team.
 He is a fierce team player and loves teaching others and helping them accomplish their goals.
 In his free time, he makes his own wine and loves playing with his two dogs.

 Olanna Pullen is the Associate Director of Community-Based Primary Care Partnerships at Methodist College in Peoria, Illinois.
 She oversees clinical partnerships with community based primary care clinics and organizations for a federally funded grant.
 Olanna collaborates with faculty, staff and administration to provide learning opportunities to enhance registered nursing knowledge, skills and attitudes of population health to grant participants.
 She co-chairs and recruits’ members to serve on the Advisory Committee.
 Prior to this role, Olanna served four years as the Project Coordinator for a federally funded grant awarded to Mennonite College of Nursing at Illinois State University.